CharlieApell/project_portfolio_5/README.md

         - Appreciative of culinary creativity
         - Tired of mainstream social media content
     - Values:
-        - "Life's to short for bad food"
+        - "Life's to short for bad food, endless selfie-scrolling and tiktok dances"
     - Lifestyles:
         - Individuals interested in food, beverages and restaurants